- What are your adoption hours?

 A: Unclaimed lost or stray animals, and pets surrendered by their owners make up the majority of the animals received at the KHS.
 During the spring and summer months as well we see a great many feline and some canine litters born to pregnant animals that have entered our care.

 Q: What’s the adoption process like?

 A: As your local humane society, we have a responsibility to place animals in suitable environments that will promote loving bonds between adopters and their pets.
 Through our adoption process, we will help you find that perfect pet, the one that fulfills your expectations, and suits your lifestyle.
-An adoption coordinator will guide you to ensure that the adoption experience will prove positive for both you and your new companion animal.
+A customer care staff member will guide you to ensure that the adoption experience will prove positive for both you and your new companion animal.
 The long-term well-being of the animals in our care is our main concern; therefore, not all adoption requests may be successful.
 As part of the process potential adopters are asked to complete a questionnaire which includes a request for personal and veterinary references.
-This questionnaire will supply the adoption coordinator with information about you, your lifestyle, and the type of pet you are looking for.
+This questionnaire will supply the customer care staff member with information about you, your lifestyle, and the type of pet you are looking for.

 Q: How do you decide who is adoptable?

 A: Our goal is to place as many of the pets received at our shelter (and not reclaimed by an owner) as possible.
 This can be quite a challenge because, as an open shelter, we accept all companion animals brought to us regardless of their health or temperament.
 Pets placed for adoption need to be of sound temperament and good health.
 Pets with a history of severe aggression or that show signs that they are likely to be dangerous in a variety of settings are not suitable for our adoption program.
 Our team of animal health professionals ensure every medical option is explored in order to save an ill or injured animal.
 When possible we utilize rescue groups to rehabilitate or work with animals that may not otherwise be considered adoptable and not suited to our general adoption program.

 Q: How long do you keep animals?